cnbbooks/lfe-sicp/ch1/functions_as_arguments.md

       (+ (/ 1.0 (* a (+ a 2))) (pi-sum (+ a 4) b))))
 ```

-These three procedures clearly share a common underlying pattern.
-They are for the most part identical, differing only in the name of the procedure, the function of ``a`` used to compute the term to be added, and the function that provides the next value of ``a``.
-We could generate each of the procedures by filling in slots in the same template:
+These three functions clearly share a common underlying pattern.
+They are for the most part identical, differing only in the name of the function, the function of ``a`` used to compute the term to be added, and the function that provides the next value of ``a``.
+We could generate each of the functions by filling in slots in the same template:

 ```lisp
 (defun <name> (a b)